jurajg/getdata_peer1/README.md

 dataset, this file can be read in R using read.table with default values.

 There are 81 columns total:
-- "tBodyAcc-mean()-X" ... "fBodyBodyGyroJerkMag-meanFreq()" - those are columns from original merged train and test datasets.
-Test is merged first, train last.
+- "tBodyAcc-mean()-X" ... "fBodyBodyGyroJerkMag-meanFreq()" - columns 1..79: those are columns from original merged train and test datasets. *Test* dataset is merged first, *train* dataset last.

-- with 2 last SubjectID and Activity, where SubjectID is a number of test subject for a measurement in a row and Activity is a text name for an activity performed.
+- SubjectID - column number 80: ID number of test subject for a measurement in a row

+- Activity - column number 81: text name for an activity performed

 ================
 Example of loading the dataset in R: extracted <- read.table('extracted.txt');